 The mono-city's leaders would like to reduce the dependence on the local economic mainstay on account of establishing an industrial park and attracting investments.

-The main objectives of the programme of complex modernization of Sokol are:
+The main objectives of Sokol Industrial Park:

-- To diversify the economic system of the city;
+- to diversify the economic system of the city;

-- To increase competitiveness of the economic sector owing to modernization of production facilities and implementation of investment projects on the territory of the Sokol Industrial Park;
+- to increase competitiveness of the economic sector owing to modernization of production facilities and implementation of investment projects on the territory of the Sokol Industrial Park;

-- To create new working places;
+- to create new working places;

-- To develop small- and medium-sized businesses;
+- to develop small- and medium-sized businesses;

-- To involve small- and medium-sized businesses into production and non-manufacturing business;
+- to involve small- and medium-sized businesses into production and non-manufacturing business;

-- To modernize and develop the city's infrastructure.
+- to modernize and develop the city's infrastructure.

 The Sokol industrial Park is included into the State Investment Program.
 All enterprises and businesses located on the territory of the I-Park will be entitled to preferential policies and will be exempted from taxes on organizations property and transport taxes for five years.